 Best Film for the Fujica STX-1

-The best film to use in the Fujica STX-1 should depend on the lighting conditions, your lens, and if you want to shoot color or black & white.
+The best film to use in the Fujica STX-1 is going to be based on your lens, available light, and type of film you want to use.

-Choosing an ISO 400 35mm or faster will help you eliminate needing to lug around a tripod or flash.
+Getting an ISO 400 35mm or faster will let you eliminate needing to lug around a tripod or flash.

-If you would like to capture photos in low light, such as inside, ensure you have a fast lens.
-For lens lens suggestions have a look at my short article on the 5 Best Lenses for the Fujica STX-1.
+If you have a need to capture pictures inside or anytime there is low light, make sure that you have a fast lens.
+Have a look at my article on the 5 Best Lenses for the Fujica STX-1 for lens suggestions.

 Color Film